update July 26, 2021

 Why is it so difficult to get your body to follow your mind?
-There are plenty of times when I am mentally motivated to check things off my to-do list, but the problem is getting up to do it.
+There are many times when I am mentally motivated to check things off my to-do list, but the problem is getting up to do it.

 Do I really need to grab my computer?
 Ok, I’ll get up in 30 mins promise.

-Or I know that I should schedule doctor appointments for the kids but then I think– maybe I should just fold clothes instead.
-Mind you doing house chores is my excuse not to take care real business.
+Or I know that I should schedule doctor appointments for the kids, but then I think I should fold clothes instead.

-Plus did I mention I am 5 months preggo!
-That also adds to the laziness I feel.
+Plus, did I mention I am 5 months preggo!
+So that also adds to the laziness I feel.

 But they are many things I have learned during this tiring, unmotivated, undriven time in my life as a working mom.

-Asking for help is hard for me because outside of my husband I am the “ ill do it myself “ girl, which is not a good trait to have because you can burn yourself out and get nothing done.
+Asking for help is hard for me because outside of my husband, I am the “ ill do it myself “ girl, which is not a good trait because you can burn yourself out and get nothing done.